flutter/website/src/cookbook/lists/grid-lists.md

 constructor, because it allow us to specify how many rows or columns we'd like.

 In this example, we'll generate a List of 100 Widgets that display their index in the list.
-This will help us us visualize how `GridView`  works.
+This will help us visualize how `GridView`  works.

 <!-- skip -->
 ```dart